 He has a passion for anatomy and physiology and has studied under the top medical professionals in the world at Johns Hopkins Hospital.
 He believes having a detailed understanding of the physical body and how it operates at a cellular level enhances your ability to practice and instruct yoga.

 He is registered with Yoga Alliance as an E-RYT, which shows that he has demonstrated enough skill level to be considered an “expert”.
 This certification level enables him to train and teach other instructors.
+He has completed advanced trainings at Asheville Yoga Center, including The Therapeutic Wisdom of Yoga with Doug Keller.

 Where are you from?
 Washington DC and all around DC